 But she doesn’t just mean breadth in studies — she specifically says it must be broad in regard to studies and students.
 Here she is getting at internal motives.
 The students must be guarded from their own various desires for distinction.

 These two aspects — breadth in regard to students as well as studies — are a great protection against all sorts of injustices.
 In other words, this is how virtue is developed.

 So what in the world does this have to do with personality types a la MBTI?
 As I see it, this is a place in which these principles can be applied, to the great benefit of our students.

 We type our children and gain insight into raising them.
 In order to use this information wisely, though, we must keep in mind both Miss Mason’s example of the crank, as well her exhortation to pursue the Mean.

-Let’s take the question that came up in last week’s Thoughtworthy post: do I treat introverts and extroverts differently when it comes to narration?
+Let’s take the question that came up last week: do I treat introverts and extroverts differently when it comes to narration?
 The answer was yes (a little) but mostly no.

 The virtuous Mean is somewhere in the middle.

 In this situation, personality typing may show us which extreme a child may tend toward.
 It’s an oversimplification to say that introverts would be one way while extroverts would be the other, which is why all four letters matter so much.